pfdubois/BridgeBidding/source/NoTrump.rst

 You should learn these defenses as part of learning Stayman and transfers.

 .. index::
-   pair:1N;Garbage Stayman
+   single: Garbage Stayman; with 5-4 majors

 .. index::
-   pair: Stayman;five-four majors
+   single: Stayman; 5-4 majors
-   pair: transfers;five-four majors
+   single: transfer; 5-4 majors
-   pair: 1N;5-4 majors
+   single: 1N; 5-4 majors

 .. _FiveFour: